Hy-DAT: A Tool to Address Hydropower Modeling Gaps Using Interdependency, Efficiency Curves, and Unit Dispatch Models: Interdependency Evaluation

-For upstream plant A mentioned above, there are a total of 5089 recordings at each hour in three seasons.
-Each recording comprises plant-level and unit-level data: Plant-level data contains total power output, water head, water storage, generator flow rate, spillage, etc. Power output, water head and water storage were selected as model input parameters.
+For upstream plant A, there are a total of 5,089 recordings at each hour in three seasons.
+Each recording comprises plant-level and unit-level data.
+Plant-level data contain total power output, waterhead, water storage, generator flow rate, spillage, etc. Power output, waterhead, and water storage were selected as model input parameters.
 Unit-level data contain the status and power outputs of 30 generators.
-These generator units can be classified into 4 categories C1, C2, C3 and C4, according to the nominal power.
-Status and power outputs of individual generators can be converted into a number of active units and power output of 4 categories, as shown in Fig. \ref{fig:ModelOutput}.
+These generator units can be classified into four categories (C1, C2, C3, and C4) according to nominal power.
+Status and power outputs of individual generators can be converted into a number of active units and power output of the four categories, as shown in Fig. \ref{fig:ModelOutput}.